Notifications

 2011-2013 Mazda2 ATF M-V (TYPE M5) 0000-77-112E-01

 If your Mazda model is on this list, it’s designed to use ATF M-V. Always ensure to use the correct ATF when replacing ATF.
 Using the wrong ATF can cause shift quality complaints or even damage the transmission.
-As mentioned before, using any ATF other than the specified ATF can cause damage to the transmission that will not be covered by the warranty.
+As mentioned before, using any ATF other than the specified ATF can cause damage to the transmission that the warranty will not cover.

 Remember, ATF M-V (Type M5) is not the same as MERCON®V or MERCON®LV ATF.
 Always be sure to use the correct automatic transmission fluid when replacing ATF in your Mazda vehicle.
 It’s about maintaining the health of your vehicle’s transmission, ensuring optimal performance, and avoiding potential transmission damage.